 RISCA Panel: The panel was unanimously enthusiastic about awarding this applicant the Fellowship Award.

-The works employ technology in new and interesting ways and this application was the only one to explore robotics.
+The works employ technology in new and interesting ways and … the only one to explore robotics.

-China Blue is an art pioneer who has been nominated to a two year Artist-in-Resident with the Norman Prince Neurosciences Institute at the Rhode Island Hospital.
-This residency is a role created for her and a unique one in Rhode Island.
-China Blue has received three NASA/RI Space Grants.
-One was for her research of the sound created by NASA’s Vertical Gun.
-The Vertical Gun is a three meter tall meteorite impact simulator which shoots particles at Mach-10.
+China Blue is an art pioneer who has received three NASA/RI Space Grants.
+One was for her research of the sound created by NASA’s Vertical Gun, a three meter tall meteorite impact simulator which shoots particles at Mach-10.
 Her project is the first proposal to study sound in the facility which has been in existence for 50 years.
-She is also the first person to record the Eiffel Tower in Paris and discover her sound.
-Her award of a Rhode Island State Council for the Arts, Fellowship was based on works that not only “employ technology in new and interesting ways” but was the “only one to explore robotics,” said the panel.
+She is also the first person to record the Eiffel Tower in Paris and discover her voice and the first to reveal the sounds of Saturn’s rings for NASA.
+She was nominated for a two year Artist-in-Resident with the Norman Prince Neurosciences Institute at the Rhode Island Hospital.
+This residency is a role created for her and a unique to Rhode Island.
+She is a recipient of a Rhode Island State Council for the Arts, Fellowship and multiple Canada Council of the Arts grants.

 As a pioneering internationally exhibiting artist in 2013 China Blue was the US Representative at Tokyo Wondersite’s Experimental Art Fair and in 2008 at OPEN XI in Venice, Italy an exhibition held in conjunction with the Architecture Biennale.
 In 2012 her exhibition at the Newport Art Museum “Firefly Projects” was nominated the “Best Museum Show Nationally by the International Association of Art Critics.